aws-samples/aws-hybrid-storage-workshop/scenario-2/module-2/README.md

-# Deploy Storage Gateway in File mode and integrate with S3
+# Deploy AWS Storage Gateway in File mode and integrate with S3

 ## License